Working around the world as a scuba dive instructor – Part 1

 Discover Scuba Dive 3: Egypt

 It´s funny how the universe sometimes cooperates with your desires.
-During my study (BBA in Management Tourism) in the Netherlands, I found a traineeship with a touroperator specialised in diving holidays.
+During my study (BBA in Management Tourism) in the Netherlands, I found a traineeship with a tour-operator specialised in diving holidays.
 In this time, I was invited to go to Egypt for only 3 days and during these 3 days, guess what?
 I did another Discover Scuba Dive!
 That was it, I promised myself that the next time I will have enough money to do the first Open Water Diver Course.

 Making my promise: Doing the Open Water Diver Course

-Deciding to change my job: from office girl to PADI Divemaster
+Career change: From office girl to PADI Divemaster

 There are some divers out there who prefer to pay for their Divemaster course and do it that way.
 However, I think the best way to become a Divemaster is by doing an internship.
 Why?
 There are a few reasons for this.